-Course groups allow instructors and students to create groups of students within a course.
-These course groups have their own area in Blackboard Learn to collaborate on course work, and these spaces are equipped with tools to assist in the collaborative process.
+Course Groups allow instructors to create groups of students within a course.
+These course groups have their own spaces equipped with tools to assist in the collaborative process.

 Creating A Group

 Each group has its own space, or homepage, with links to tools to help students collaborate.
 Only the instructor and the group members can access the group tools.

 Creating Group Sets